Walt Disney Company’s Organizational Structure for Synergistic Diversification

 3. Asia Pacific

-The Walt Disney Company’s Corporate Structure: Advantages & Disadvantages, Recommendations
+Walt Disney’s Corporate Structure: Advantages & Disadvantages, Recommendations

 Advantages.
 The characteristics of Disney’s cooperative multidivisional organizational structure create the advantage of support for synergistic diversification.
 Diversification is one of the company’s strategies for growing its global business.
 The corporate structure also has the advantage of centralized managerial control, which is necessary for cooperation among the company’s business segments or divisions.
 Moreover, the structural attribute of geographical divisions has the advantage of market-based strategic suitability.
 The Walt Disney Company’s operations management effectiveness can further enhance the benefits of these organizational structural advantages.
 For example, effective supply chain management optimizes support for the company’s operations in the consumer products and amusement park industries.

 Disadvantages & Recommendations.
-A disadvantage of Disney’s corporate structure is the constraint is imposes on diversification and related management strategies.
+A disadvantage of Disney’s corporate structure is the constraint it imposes on diversification and related management strategies.
 Centralization through functional groups limits the overall degree of business diversification.
 This disadvantage is a typical consequence of the cooperative M-form organizational structure.
 Disney’s structural characteristics also point to the disadvantage of branding-associated limits in product development.
-For example, family-oriented branding limits diversification that involves adults-only products.
-Therefore, a recommendation is to develop a long-term solution to adjust Disney’s corporate structure to accommodate more products that deviate from such family orientation.
+For example, family-oriented branding of amusement parks limits diversification that involves adults-only products.
+Therefore, a recommendation is to develop a long-term solution to adjust Disney’s company structure to accommodate more products that deviate from such family orientation.
 In addition, it is recommended that the company adjust its centralization constraints to allow further diversification in the global market.

 References